-Sleep is a necessary component for life, and a person's health is directly affected by the amount and quality of sleep that s/he receives.
-Insomnia has a direct relationship on a person's physical, emotional, and psychological health and will impact every area of his or her life.
+Sleep is a necessary component for life, and a patient’s health is directly affected by the amount and quality of sleep.
 Insomnia is the most prevalent sleep disorder in the general population.
 According to the American Academy of Sleep Disorders, insomnia is the subjective perception of difficulty with sleep initiation, duration, consolidation, or quality that occurs despite adequate opportunity for sleep, and that results in some form of daytime impairment.
 Chronic insomnia is present for at least a month and may present itself with a variety of specific patient complaints and etiologies.

-Insomnia is an important public health concern that requires accurate diagnosis and intervention because of its effect on the patient and the public at large.
-In the realm of conditions and diseases, those that affect not only the specific patient but others in the general population make up a small percentage of diseases.
-Insomnia is one of these because of how sleep deprivation affects a person’s cognitive awareness, reflexive and reaction capability, and the physical impairment that can result in injury to self or to others.
+Insomnia requires an accurate diagnosis and implementation of guideline directed intervention because of its effect on the patient and the public at large.
+Insomnia affects a person’s cognitive awareness, reflexive and reaction capability, and physical impairment because of insomnia can result in injury to self or others.